4 Quick ways to check CPU temp accurately on Windows 11

 Check CPU temp on Windows 11 from BIOS

-Alternatively, you can also determine the processor temperature through the UEFI (BIOS) firmware on the motherboard.
+Alternatively, you can also determine the processor temperature through the motherboard’s UEFI (BIOS) firmware.
 This option is only available for specific systems.
 Usually, you will find information on custom builds using motherboards from known brands, such as ASUS, ASRock, MSI, and many others.

 To determine the processor temp from the UEFI (BIOS), use these steps:

 Quick note: Usually, motherboard manufacturers have different design approaches when it comes to the UEFI experience.
 As a result, the information may be available in a different location inside the settings.
-If you must use this approach, it’s recommended to check the manufacturer’s documentation to find the information.
+If you must use this approach, checking the manufacturer’s documentation is recommended to find the information.

 After you complete the steps, the motherboard’s UEFI settings will display the current processor temperature.